Utkanutkan/itoppdemo/index.md

 ```

-### The User Interface
+### Interacting with the Blockchain: User Interface and API

+The user can submit transactions either through user interface or through API.
+Use interface provides user a contextual view of the information.
+The user interface calls the same API.

-Two main screens exist in the interface.
+In the context of single organization two main interfaces exist in the interface.
 One for listing the TRUs in the system and one for listing the TRACE of a particular TRU.
 The specific functions on each screen is listed below.
+Each transaction is explained further in the transactions sections.

 ![image](/assets/images/list.jpg)

 By clicking trace one can enter the trace interface.

 ![image](/assets/images/trace.jpg)

-Create Part

 TRU can be produced by a manufacturer.
 After production it is registered to blockchain.